gameolith/gameolith-desktop/README.md

-gameolith-desktop
+Gameolith Desktop
 =================

-Official git repository for the Gameolith Desktop app.
+This repository will hold the official source code for the Gameolith Desktop client.